axionanon/cryptguestbook/README.md

 If you would like to play an interactive web version, begin here:

-<i>Two words in one — a single name
+<i>Two words in one — a single name <br>
-Point to a user, let’s start the game.
+Point to a user, let’s start the game. <br>

 The first arrives when hands align, No sun remains, no church bells chime.
-The world is still, the hour late— A time which strikes long after eight.
+The world is still, the hour late—<br>
+A time which strikes long after eight.<br>

-The second wears a cap, he works the floor, He guides the guests, guards lobby door.
-With a ding and he jumps near— Who stands in uniform right here?
+The second wears a cap, he works the floor, He guides the guests, guards lobby door.<br>
+With a ding and he jumps near— Who stands in uniform right here?<br>

-Where pictures linger and stories fade,
+Where pictures linger and stories fade,<br>
-Search where many squares are laid.</i>
+Search where many squares are laid.</i> <br>

 (Don't worry—your inputs are encrypted.
 Even I can't see them.)